What Classes Are Required in College? 2026 Guide

 3. Social Sciences

 Social sciences include anthropology, economics, political science, and psychology.
-More broadly, they are the study of people and how they interact in society.
+More broadly, they are the study of people and how they interact within society.
 A basic understanding of these topics can be incredibly important as it can provide insight as you progress through your higher education, obtain your college degree, and enter the workforce.

 4. Humanities